Hebbinkpro/pmmp-webserver/README.md

 - This virion is used in my Dynmap like plugin, `PocketMap`.
 You can find the plugin [here](https://github.com/Hebbinkpro/PocketMap)

 ## How to install
-- Download the latest phar build from poggit [here](https://poggit.pmmp.io/ci/Hebbinkpro/pmmp-webserver/~)
+- Download the latest phar build from [Poggit CI](https://poggit.pmmp.io/ci/Hebbinkpro/pmmp-webserver)
 - or install it directly using composer: `composer require hebbinkpro/pmmp-webserver`

 ## How to use